DavidVujic/python-polylith-docs/docs/migrating.md

 # Migrating to Polylith

+> :material-information: The Polylith CLI contains a set of Agent skills, including skills for migrating a single-repo project into Polylith.
+See [Agent skills](agents.md) section for how to add them to your Monorepo.

 If you decide to give Polylith a try with existing code, the suggestion is to:

 - create a new repo and workspace.
 See [setup](setup.md) and [commands](commands.md).